HuyenThiThu-Pham/Casino_survey_consultation_R/README.md

 ## 👩‍💻 About Me

-**Huyen Pham** – Data Analyst passionate about public policy, urban planning, and using data to inform real-world decisions.
+**Huyen Pham** – Data Professional, passionate about public policy, urban planning, and using data to inform real-world decisions.
 > *This project demonstrates my ability to clean, model, visualize, and interpret complex public opinion data using R.*

 ---